RadheyaM/Factory-Planner/README.md

 - A general team messaging thread.

+- Improved filter options in the plan detail views.

-- A detailed search option, not just a title term as is now the case.
+- A detailed search option in each search page, not just a title term as is now the case.

 - Ability to upload sheets of products in bulk.